CozyBunneh/SCB-intermediate-storage/README.md

 Use VS Code and open the root folder of the project.

 ## scb-api
-The backend project, written in dotnet core 3.1
+The backend project, written in .NET 5

 ### How to start
 Simply press F5 in VS Code and the project will start in debug mode (as long as the necessary plugins are installed).